fonnesbeck/git_tutorial/git.md

 +Of course, I don’t have any plan for surviving four years on one year of food.
 ```

-^ it shows us the difference between
-the last committed change
-and what's in the staging area.
+^ shows us the difference between the last committed change and what's in the staging area.

 ---